YagoLopez/vrview-react/README.md

 ## Installation

-FYI this project uses create-react-app with typscript support.
+This project uses create-react-app with typscript support.
 Clone the repository or:

 ```shell
 npm install YagoLopez/vrview-react